-Lesser earnings and fewer years of full-time work outside the home often may mean fewer dollars and less opportunity to contribute towards a retirement plan.
-Those who work part-time may often be excluded from their employer’s retirement plans.
+Lesser earnings and fewer years of full time work outside the home often mean fewer dollars and less opportunity to contribute towards a retirement plan.
+Those who work part-time are often excluded from their employer’s retirement plans.
 What’s more, women are more likely than men to leave the workforce to take care of children.
 This interruption can result in less money saved for retirement.

 But don’t despair.
-There are some things you can do today to increase your retirement savings.
-Be a little stingy; make a serious effort to take control of your own retirement planning.
-If you are eligible to participate in an employer plan, contribute enough to at least take advantage of any matching contributions.
-Do you generate income from self-employment?
-For example, do you sell real estate, beauty products, or work as an independent contractor?
-If yes, did you know you are able to open your very own retirement plan, such as an Individual 401(k), a SEP IRA, or SIMPLE IRA?
+There are some things that can be done today to increase retirement savings.
+Be a little stingy; make a serious effort to take control of retirement planning.
+If eligible to participate in an employer plan, contribute enough to at least take advantage of any matching contributions.
+Is income generated from self-employment?
+For example, selling real estate, beauty products, or working as an independent contractor?
+If yes, did you know an investor is able to open their very own retirement plan, such as an Individual 401(k), a SEP IRA, or SIMPLE IRA?

-Even if you don’t work outside the home, if you are married and file taxes jointly, you can make a contribution to your own Traditional or Roth IRA.
-These are known as spousal contributions and you are eligible to contribute up to $5,500.
-If you are age 50 or older, you can save more by taking advantage of a $1,000 catch-up provision, raising the maximum contribution limit to $6,500.
+Even if an investor doesn’t work outside the home, if married and filing taxes jointly, a contribution can be made to a Traditional or Roth IRA.
+These are known as spousal contributions and an investor is eligible to contribute up to $5,500.
+If age 50 or older, an investor can save more by taking advantage of a $1,000 catch-up provision, raising the maximum contribution limit to $6,500 per year.

-If you are married and your partner will be entitled to a pension, you can take advantage of joint and survivor rules.
-If elected, these provisions ensure that you will continue to receive pension payments in the event your spouse dies before you.
-If you are divorced, you may be entitled to a portion of your ex-spouse’s retirement benefit if the court issues a Qualified Domestic Relations Order (QDRO).
-Even if you are divorced, but were married for at least ten years, you may qualify for Social Security benefits based on your ex-spouse’s work history.
-This benefit may result in a larger payout to you or could entitle you to benefits for which you may not otherwise qualify, but will not affect your ex-spouse’s benefits.
+If married and a partner will be entitled to a pension, take advantage of joint and survivor rules.
+If elected, these provisions ensure that a surviving spouse will continue to receive pension payments in the event the former working spouse dies first.
+If divorced, a spouse may be entitled to a portion of the ex-spouse’s retirement benefit if the court issues a Qualified Domestic Relations Order (QDRO).
+Even if divorced, but were married for at least ten years, an investor may qualify for Social Security benefits based on the ex-spouse’s work history.
+This benefit may result in a larger payout, or could entitle a spouse to benefits for which they may not otherwise qualify, but will not affect the ex-spouse’s benefits.

 Women live longer and invest more conservatively then men

 Certainly for some, conservative investing is appropriate, but it’s disadvantageous for anyone to adopt this or any other strategy if uninformed of alternatives.
-So learn about different investment options, such as stocks, bonds, mutual funds, ETFs, and CDs to determine which is right for you.
-A good rule of thumb is to reduce exposure to risk by combining a variety of investments.
-At E*TRADE, we offer online tools and education for self-directed investors.
-For those looking for one-on-one guidance, E*TRADE Financial Consultants, located in 30 branches, can help you plan for retirement in-person or by phone.
+So learn about different investment options, such as stocks, bonds, mutual funds, ETFs and CDs to determine which may be aligned with investment objectives, risk tolerance and time horizon.
+A good rule of thumb is to help mitigate exposure to risk by combining a variety of investments.
+At E*TRADE, there are online tools and education for self-directed investors.
+For those looking for one-on-one guidance, E*TRADE Financial Consultants5, located in 30 branches, can help an investor plan for retirement in-person or by phone.

-As you prepare for retirement, resist the urge to use your retirement account as a source of emergency funds.
+When preparing for retirement, resist the urge to use a retirement account as a source of emergency funds.
 Money for retirement should not be used for non-retirement purposes unless it’s completely unavoidable.

 Be prepared for the unexpected.
-Know where your families’ financial information, such as bank and retirement statements, will or trust papers, and insurance policies are located.
-If you have young children, do you have adequate life insurance coverage in case of you or your partner’s death to make up any lost income?
-Have you reviewed and updated the beneficiary information on your accounts to account for any recent life events?
+All investors should know where their families’ financial information, such as bank and retirement statements, will or trust papers, and insurance policies are located.
+With young children, is there adequate life insurance coverage in case of a death to make up any lost income?
+Has the beneficiary information on accounts been reviewed and updated due to any recent life events?

 Check titling on property.
-Is your name on the house and on the savings or checking accounts?
-If your spouse dies, can you access the funds to take care of any immediate needs?
+Whose name is on the house and on the savings or checking accounts?
+If a spouse dies, can the funds be accessed to take care of any immediate needs?

-If you’re in or near retirement, make sure that you have adequate health care coverage.
-Check out the benefits of Medicare and any employer-sponsored health plans to ensure you’ll be covered.
-If you aren’t sure you have enough saved, think about retiring later or consider part-time work.
+If an investor is in or near retirement, they need to make sure they have adequate health care coverage.
+Check out the benefits of Medicare and any employer-sponsored health plans to ensure coverage.
+If there is not enough savings, think about retiring later or consider part-time work.
 Delay taking Social Security to gain higher benefits.
-Consider downsizing your home, or moving to a state with no state income tax.
+Consider downsizing the home, or moving to a state with no state income tax.

-Finally, keep an eye on how your investments are doing and whether changes are needed.
-The financial world and your life will be full of changes even in retirement, so make sure your financial plan continues to reflect your goals and circumstances.
-Check your investment performance at least quarterly and consider rebalancing your portfolio every six months to one year.
-Remember to seek help if you need it.
+Finally, keep an eye on how investments are doing and whether changes are needed.
+The financial world and an investor’s life will be full of changes even in retirement, so make sure the financial plan continues to reflect appropriate goals and circumstances.
+Check investment performance at least quarterly and consider rebalancing the portfolio every six months to one year.
+Lastly, remember to seek help.
 Call us at 1-877-800-1208.